the rarity desire

 We are fascinated by rarity and value rare things.
 Rarity makes something intrinsically different.

-Whether it is a small town in Kansas offering up the most bizarre of large and obscure roadside attractions such as the world’s largest ball of twine, or a flawless emerald, free of inclusions, we are innately interested in ‘the one and only’ just about anything, or anyone - as long as they are rare.
+Whether it is a small, rural town offering up the most bizarre of large and obscure roadside attractions such as the world’s largest ball of twine - or a large flawless emerald, we are innately interested in ‘the one and only’ just about anything, or even anyone, as long as they are rare.

 But why?
 Why does rarity matter so much to us?
 And where do we look to identify and validate that?